 Vitamin A itself does not have a direct effect on skin, but is only effective after specialized enzymes in the skin cells convert Vitamin A into retinoic acid (tretinoin).
 Retinoic acid facilitates communication between cells, encouraging aging cells to continue their renewal process, and regenerate collagen and elastin to prevent the appearance of aging skin, wrinkles and fine lines.
 It is also effective at producing new, healthy skin cells to replace skin previously damaged by acne.
 However, retinol cannot communicate with a cell until it has been broken down into Retinoic Acid.
 Once this breakdown has occurred, communication begins and the cells’ turnover rate increases, increasing the production of collagen at a higher rate.

-Arcona Vitamin A Complex Repair ($68 in the shop).
+Arcona Vitamin A Complex Repair ($68).
 Arcona has reformulated its retinol serum, streamlining it to an unadulterated dose of the key actives.
 There is retinol, a vitamin A derivative that exfoliates the skin and helps to diminish wrinkles, plus retinyl palmitate, which is easily absorbed by the skin and once it is there is converted into Retinol.
 Retinyl palmitate is gentler for sensitive skins than retinol, making this a good combination.
 The exfoliating force of these retinoids is given a further boost by glycolic acid.
 Fructooligosaccharides is a favorite ingredient of Arcona and it helps build collagen and retain moisture.
 Glucosamine HCI assists in maintaining the elasticity and integrity of the connective tissue and is an anti-inflammatory.

 BRAD Biophotonic Ultra Elastin Lift ($210 in the shop).
 If you want retinol as part of a comprehensive anti-aging serum, then look no further than this high-quality multitasker.
 BRAD believes in keeping beauty routines simple and this complex formula does it all.
 Ultra Elastin Lift firms the skin while improving skin tone.
 Retinyl palmitate gives a boost to glycolic acid and lactic acid.
 Borage and flax will tone down redness and a ton of hydrating ingredients counteract dryness, such as avocado, sodium hyaluronate, cocoa butter and tamanu.
 Read the full review.